 Franck Maillot, engineering and maintenance manager and early-user of mobile CMMS software Mobility Work, has been working for Danone for eight years and is specialized in maintenance and performance.
 Last year, he joined the team in charge of maintenance digitalization.
 His scope covers more than a hundred of Danone Waters’ plants, one of the group’s branch.

-Mr Maillot already knows a lot about Mobility Work and therefore agreed to tell us more about his experience.
+Mr Maillot already knows a lot about Mobility Work CMMS and therefore agreed to tell us more about his experience.
 He explains to us why the application meets the requirements of the Danone group, what are the fields of improvement and why large companies should trust startups.

 Maintenance has always been a major issue, at the core of the company’s expectations.
-Before choosing Mobility Work, I was benchmarking a variety of maintenance management solutions.
+Before choosing Mobility Work, I was benchmarking a variety of CMMS solutions.
 It was important for us to keep an open mind so we were comparing conventional tools, such as SAP or Coswin, with interfaces that are used today by the group, as well as more innovative solutions, like Mobility Work.